-Deployable arms off both sides of the skimming vessel are configured with containment boom and skimmer.
+A skimmer vessel (tug-pushed tank barge or workboat) deployes a skimmer off one side in a boom-arm configuration.
 The skimmer vessel can advance at a maximum speed of 3 knots, giving an increased encounter rate and maneuverability in recovery operations.